RauhanAhmed/Auto-Data-Analyzer/README.md

 ## Usage

-1. Start the application by running `app.py` or the Docker container.
+1. Launch the application by running `app.py` or starting the Docker container.
-2. Upload your CSV files and metadata.
+2. Upload your CSV files to begin.
+3. Review the automatically generated metadata.
-3. Enter your query in natural language.
+4. Submit your question using natural language.
-4. View the generated visualization and export as needed.
+5. View the resulting visualization and export it if needed.
-5. Type `exit` to terminate the application.
+6. Type `exit` to close the application.

 ---